bowerhaus/hailo-rpi5-examples/community_projects/watcher/testing/README.md

 ## Getting Started

-1. Place your test video files in the `testdata` directory.
+1. Place your test video files in the `test_data` directory.
 2. Update `test_config.py` to add your test cases.
 3. Run the tests.